 Highlights of ongoing projects initiated by staff of the Population and Health RFA.

-In 2013, a study on “Young motherhood” was launched which focused on the important issue of teenage pregnancies.
+A study on “young motherhood” was launched in 2013, which focused on the important issue of teenage pregnancies.
 This has been identified as a social problem in many countries.
-In order to understand this phenomenon in the North-West province better, four RFA members formed a team in 2013 to study sex, contraceptive use, pregnancy and motherhood before marriage.
-This was a qualitative study that collected data using both in-depth interviews (with 49 interviewees) and focuses group discussions (with 30 participants) in all four district municipalities in the North-West province.
-Data were collected towards the end of 2013 and the transcripts were processed and analysed in 2014.
+In order to understand this phenomenon in North West better, four RFA members formed a team in 2013 to study sex, contraceptive use, pregnancy and motherhood before marriage.
+This was a qualitative study that collected data using both in-depth interviews (with 49 interviewees) and focus-group discussions (with 30 participants) in all four district municipalities in North West.
+Data was collected towards the end of 2013 and the transcripts were processed and analysed in 2014.

-Three post-doctoral fellows attached to the RFA initiated this research project in 2013.
-The project aimed to ascertain the student perceptions of HIV/AIDS prevention at the Mafikeng and Potchefstroom campuses of the North-West University.
-The project included an evaluation of the HIV/AIDS programmes that were initiated by the university since 2002.
-In 2013 data were collected from the Mafikeng Campus, while in 2014 data were collected from Potchefstroom Campus.
-Plans are underway to conduct a similar study on the Vaal Campus in the near future.
+Three postdoctoral fellows attached to the RFA initiated this research project in 2013.
+The project aimed to ascertain the student perceptions of HIV/AIDS prevention at the Mahikeng and Potchefstroom campuses of the North-West University.
+The project included an evaluation of the HIV/AIDS programmes that had been initiated by the university since 2002.
+In 2013 data was collected from the Mahikeng Campus, while data was collected from the Potchefstroom Campus in 2014.
+Plans are underway to conduct a similar study on the Vanderbijlpark Campus in the near future.

 The Role of Spirituality and Religion in Positive Youth Behavioural Outcomes in Contemporary Society

-This project began in 2014/ 2015 and is ongoing.
-The aim of the study was to examine the effect of spirituality and religion in the lives of contemporary youth in South Africa, using a sample of undergraduate students from the three campuses of the North-West University in the North West and Gauteng Provinces of South Africa.
+This project began in 2014/2015 and is ongoing.
+The aim of the study was to examine the effect of spirituality and religion in the lives of contemporary youth in South Africa, using a sample of undergraduate students from the three campuses of the North-West University in the North West and Gauteng provinces of South Africa.
 The study has since been expanded to include the University of Ghana in West Africa.
 This is a quantitative study that exposes students to a battery of questions in such diverse areas of youth development as academic performance, self-esteem/self-worth, political participation, moral development, civic engagement and leadership.
-The data for the study are collected via face-to-face interviews with a random sample of students on the three campuses of North-West University.
+The data for the study is collected via face-to-face interviews with a random sample of students on the three campuses of the North-West University.

 Partnerships or collaboration